 The Connections page is organized into several main areas.
 All the devices, ports, and outlets that a user is permitted to access are listed in the Sidebar at the left of the page.
-In addition to KVM over IP device listings, if any PoN (Power on Network) devices are connected to the switches they are listed separately below the switch listings.
+In addition to KVM over IP device listings, if any PoN (Power Over the Net) devices are connected to the switches they are listed separately below the switch listings.
 If any Blade Servers have been deployed, they are listed separately below the PoN devices.

-Configuration and operation of KVM devices and ports are discussed on page 114; configuration and operation of PoN devices and outlets are discussed on page 117; configuration and operation of Blade Servers are discussed on page 122
+Configuration and operation of KVM devices and ports are discussed on page 97; configuration and operation of PoN devices and outlets are discussed on page 100; configuration and operation of Blade Servers are discussed on page 105

-Note: Power on Network devices are also referred to as PDUs (Power Device Units).
+Note: Power Over the Net devices are also referred to as PDUs (Power Device Units).